Getting Started

 • In Full Mode: Not all 11 zone readings entered

-• In Zone V Quick Mode: Zone V reading not entered
+• In EI Only Mode: Zone V reading not entered

 • Invalid density values (must be numbers)